WASdev/ci.docker/README.md

     *  **Setup Infinispan Service** - Configuring Liberty session caching with Infinispan depends on an Infinispan service being available in your Kubernetes environment.
 It is preferable to create your Infinispan service by utilizing the [Infinispan Operator](https://infinispan.org/infinispan-operator/master/operator.html).
 The [Infinispan Operator Tutorial](https://github.com/infinispan/infinispan-simple-tutorials/tree/master/operator) provides a good example of getting started with Infinispan in OpenShift.

-    *  **Install Client Jars and Set INFINISPAN_SERVICE_NAME** - To enable Infinispan functionality in Liberty, the Docker image author can use the Dockerfile provided below.
+    *  **Install Client Jars and Set INFINISPAN_SERVICE_NAME** - To enable Infinispan functionality in Liberty, the container image author can use the Dockerfile provided below.
 This Dockerfile assumes an Infinispan service name of `example-infinispan`, which is the default used in the [Infinispan Operator Tutorial](https://github.com/infinispan/infinispan-simple-tutorials/tree/master/operator).
 To customize your Infinispan service see [Creating Infinispan Clusters](https://infinispan.org/infinispan-operator/master/operator.html#creating_minimal_clusters-start).
 The `INFINISPAN_SERVICE_NAME` environment variable must be set at build time as shown in the example Dockerfile, or overridden at image deploy time.
         *  **TIP** - If your Infinispan deployment and Liberty deployment are in different namespaces/projects, you will need to set the `INFINISPAN_HOST`, `INFINISPAN_PORT`, `INFINISPAN_USER`, and `INFINISPAN_PASS` environment variables in addition to the `INFINISPAN_SERVICE_NAME` environment variable.
 This is due to the Liberty deployment not having the access to the Infinispan service environment variables it requires.

     ```dockerfile